Sowerby Bridge Masterplan

 Does anyone know what the latest position is with this plan?
 Is it still under review and what is the fort term timeline for the project?

-LodgeMD asked over 2 years ago
+LodgeMD asked almost 3 years ago

 Elements of the Sowerby Bridge Masterplan are now being delivered as part of the A58/A672 Corridor Improvement Programme (CIP), including the proposed works at West Street.
 The A58/A762 CIP has now received its final business case approvals and is into delivery.
 Calderdale Council carried out the first stage of informal consultation for the Traffic Regulation Orders (TROs) required to deliver the scheme in Sowerby Bridge between 24th February to 10th March 2022.
 A further Statutory Consultation will still need to be carried out to implement the TROs as part of the works.
 The Statutory Consultation will be advertised by Calderdale Council in due course and the construction works themselves will also be advertised onsite and online prior to any works commencing once the precise programme is confirmed.